 Your technology leadership team is an excellent resource to help you conduct a performance management system comparison.
 Involving them early on, as they can ensure the new technology will fit with existing systems and infrastructure.

 If you’re replacing a self-developed or on-premise legacy solution, a modern talent management system can reduce infrastructure requirements, updates, and support, which frees the IT department to focus on more strategic organizational goals.
 Additionally, CIOs can determine if a new system aligns with the company’s growth and three to five-year technology lifecycle plan, ensuring it provides a return on investment.

 The CIO will eventually manage your new system anyway, so make them an ally upfront.
 A strong endorsement from IT will give you a better chance of gaining buy-in from other execs.

-Since your CEO is concerned about the big picture, highlight how performance management software helps align workforce skills, development, and performance.
-It sets expectations for every single employee regarding what results they’re accountable for and how they should achieve them.
-With clear roles defined, it’s easy to see if employees are above or below performance, which then identifies where skills can be developed.
+Since your CEO is concerned about the big picture, highlight how performance review software helps align workforce skills, development, and performance.
+The software manages expectations for the results the company expects every single employee to achieve.
+And by defining clear roles, managers can see if employees perform above or below expectations and can identify where individuals should develop their skills.

-If you need guidance choosing a solution, you can speak with one of our in-house tech advisors to get free personalized product recommendations by phone, or use the TechnologyAdvice Product Selection Tool on our website to sort products based on the features you need.
+If you need guidance choosing a solution, you can speak with one of our in-house tech advisors to get free personalized product recommendations by phone or use the TechnologyAdvice Product Selection Tool at the top of the page to find recommended products based on the features you need.